-3. Blanch vegetables with steam for 30 seconds, then drop into ice water.
+- Blanch vegetables with steam for 30 seconds, then drop into an ice water bath.

-It’s easy!
 Puree the fruit in a food processor.
 Then pour it on a special, non-stick sheet that fits your dehydrator, and spread it with a spatula to a uniform 1/8-inch thickness.
 The leather will keep longer if placed in the refrigerator or freezer.

-Our top-of-the-line Excalibur dehydrators come with complete instructions (and an excellent cookbook).
+Our Excalibur dehydrators come with complete instructions (and an excellent cookbook).
 Space slices evenly on the rack or you can also use disposable sheets, and start with the time guidelines in the guide and in the university articles or books listed below.
 Humidity varies, so check your produce during the process.
 Fruit pieces will be springy and leathery when done; vegetables will be tough or brittle.
 Fruit leather is ready when it is “leathery” with no sticky spots.